MaoZiming/papers/3-storage-systems/39-lfs.md

 Problem: finding inode is hard in LFS

-* FFS finding inode: easy, organized, put at fixed location
+* FFS finding **inode**: easy, organized, put at fixed location
   * This is really nice!
 * LFS: scatter the inodes all throughout the disk!
 Worse, we never overwrite in place, and thus the latest version of an inode (i.e., the one we want) keeps moving.

 Solution: **inode map**

-* Inode map: takes an inode number as input and produce disk address of most recent address of the inode
+* Inode map: takes an **inode number** as input and produce disk address of most recent address of the inode
 * Inode map: **persistent**
     * Keep track of locations of inodes across crashes
     * Chunks of inode map is placed right next to where it is writing all of the other new information
+* Inode map tracks inode locations across segments.

 Unfortunately, as it gets updated frequently, this would then require updates to file structures to be followed by writes to the imap, and hence performance would suffer (i.e., there would be more disk seeks, between each update and the fixed location of the imap).